Boundary amenability and measure equivalence rigidity among two-dimensional Artin groups of hyperbolic type: Curve graphs for Artin groups

 This concludes the proof of our claim, and finishes the proof of the lemma when either $H_1$ or $H_2$ has rank $1$.
-It remains to consider the case where both $H_1$ and $H_2$ are of rank 2.
-By Lemma~\ref{lemma:fix-sets}, for every $i\in\{1,2\}$, the fix point set of $H_i$ in $\del$ is reduced to a rank two vertex $x_i$.
+We now assume that both $H_1$ and $H_2$ are of rank 2 -- so the fix point set of $H_i$ in $\del$ is reduced to a rank two vertex $x_i$.

 We first assume that $x_1\neq x_2$.
 We assume in addition that $H_1\cap H_2$ is nontrivial, as otherwise the conclusion is obvious.
 The common stabilizer of $x_1$ and $x_2$ is therefore infinite, so Lemma~\ref{lemma:fix-sets} implies that $x_1$ and $x_2$ are contained in a standard tree, and $H_1\cap H_2$ then fixes the geodesic segment $\overline{x_1x_2}$ pointwise.
 As $x_1\neq x_2$, the segment $\overline{x_1x_2}$ contains a rank one vertex $x$, and $H_1\cap H_2\subseteq \stab(x)$.
 Let $H=\stab(x)$, which is also a standard abelian subgroup.
 Then $H$ has a finite index subgroup contained in both $H_1$ and $H_2$.
 Hence $H\subseteq H_1$ and $H\subseteq H_2$ by the claim established at the beginning of this proof.
 Therefore $H_1\cap H_2=H$.